 Stephanie is a former co-host of CNN’s Crossfire show and a former contributor to ABC News.
 She appears frequently on cable and network television providing her thoughts on current events.
 A Massachusetts native, she lives in Washington, D.C. with her son, and is a graduate of Smith College and Georgetown University Law Center.

-The Nation’s Biggest Political & Policy Debates: What’s Behind The Sound Bites.
+The Nation’s Biggest Political and Policy Debates: What’s Behind the Sound Bites.
 From the White House to the campaign trail to the halls of Congress, Stephanie Cutter has been at the center of every major policy and political debate for the last two decades.
 Named by GQ magazine as one of the “50 Most Powerful People in Washington,” she is one of the nation’s most prominent political strategists and is well known in political, government, and media circles as the preeminent expert at weaving together policy and political strategies to create a winning narrative and beat back crises.
-Formerly one of President Obama’s top advisors, and a regular media contributor, Cutter has an in-depth perspective to current political and policy debates, providing audiences with unique insights and analyses into competing strategies and potential outcomes on everything from the race for the White House and the biggest issues of the day.
+Formerly one of President Obama’s top advisors, a regular media contributor, and founding partner of the leading integrated strategy and marketing agency Precision Strategies, Cutter has an in-depth perspective to current political and policy debates, providing audiences with unique insights and analyses into competing strategies and potential outcomes on everything from the race for the White House and the biggest issues of the day.

 Healthcare Reform: What’s Next?
 For two decades, as a top aide to both Senator Kennedy and President Obama, Stephanie Cutter worked to reform the nation’s healthcare system.
 From its drafting to its passage and Supreme Court defense, she also played a major role in the Affordable Care Act.
 In this talk, Cutter gives unique insight into what’s at stake after the 2020 election, in the courts, and in the boardrooms for healthcare policy.